vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 ### Local Requriments

-This tutorial assumes familiarity with the standard Symfony stack:
+This tutorial assumes you're using the standard Symfony stack:

 * Apache 2
 * PHP 5.3.3+ (as an Apache module and command line tool)
 * MySQL (not sure about the min version)
 * Git (whatever is newest)
-* Composer for PHP (always the newest)
+* Composer (always the newest)

 Personally I use MAMP Pro to manage Apache/MySQL/PHP (I've never found anything simpler).
 I use Pear for php extnesions, which requires [some extra config for MAMP](http://www.lullabot.com/blog/article/installing-php-pear-and-pecl-extensions-mamp-mac-os-x-107-lion).
 I install Git with Homebrew and Composer via their standard cURL method.

-It goes without saying you're going to want to create a high parity between your local development environment and your PagodaBox production environment.
+It goes without saying you're going to want to maximize parity between your local development environment and your PagodaBox production environment.
 Not just the core tools listed above, but also in the PHP extensions you use.
-This can be a slight pain (has been for me) becuase some extensions require building from source (like [intl](http://stackoverflow.com/questions/16753105/problems-with-lib-icu-dependency-when-installing-symfony-2-3-x-via-composer)).
+This can be a slight pain (has been for me) because some extensions require building from source (like [intl](http://stackoverflow.com/questions/16753105/problems-with-lib-icu-dependency-when-installing-symfony-2-3-x-via-composer)).

 Some extensions — like Xdebug — are best left off the production server but in general you should aim to ensure that boths stacks match with the same major version and hopefully minor version of each extension.